zajacn/metagenomics_course_FGCZ/README.md

 For this tutorial you will have to set up an account on posit- Sign up with google or Github.
 You will find all information within the tutorial on how to do it.
 You can find the precise instructions and the tutorial here: https://fgcz-shiny.uzh.ch/Metagenome_Atlas_Part2/

+REMEMBER THAT IF YOU WOULD LIKE TO GO BACK TO ANY OF THE TUTORIALS OR SEE THE CODE, YOU CAN FIND ALL OF THE INFORMATION HERE: https://github.com/metagenome-atlas/Tutorial

 Now that we have explored assembly-based metagenomics, lets explore assembly-free metagenomics and metatranscriptomics.
 A tool that we will use for assembly-free metagenomics is Kraken2.
 We will look at the theory behind Kraken and do a tutorial.
 We will produce an html report using Krona.
 Afterwards we will turn to Metatranscriptomics (see more info below).